klembot/twinejs/docs/en/src/preferences/index.md

 it.
 If Twine can't determine whether your system is using a dark or light theme, it will default to a light theme.

+## Changing Dialogs

+The _Dialog Width_ menu controls the width of dialogs.
+The placement of dialogs onscreen (e.g. switching them from the right side of the window) cannot be changed.

 ## Changing Edit Dialogs

 The _Blinking Cursor in Editors_ checkbox controls whether the cursor blinks in